FahimulBari/Wavemaker-card-v4-Build/README.md

 # Webmaker-card-v4-Build
-This is a 'mayasky76'.
-Open source story writing software.
+This is a project by 'mayasky76', Open source story writing software.
 Which has an online version too.
 I've just built the local version.
 So that anyone can download it.
 And use it.
 The below segment is from the original repository.

 <!-- PROJECT LOGO -->